vitezfh/dotfiles/README.md

 The left is blown up because it's a tiny FHD x260 thinkpad; the right is a secondary display.
 ![Screencap1](/screenshots/screenshot1.png)

-Check vitezfh/.scripts repo as well, for some neat scripts.
+Check vitezfh/.scripts repo as well, for some neat scripts that will blow your socks off.